n6ai/minze/docs/guide/advanced-debugging.md

 ## options

-The component logs useful information about itself to the console when the `debug` option inside the component is set to `true`.
+The component logs useful information about itself to the console when the `debug` property inside the component is set to `true`.

 **Example**